I love the words God spoke through Isaiah to Ahaz in Isaiah 7 when Judah was threaten with a seemingly unwinnable war.

 First, he told him to “Be careful, be quiet, do not fear, and do not let your heart be faint …”

 Good words in any situation, but especially when the world seems to be falling in on you.
-When things are not going as you planned, hoped, wished, prayed for.
+When things are not going as you planned, hoped, wished, prayed for or when a pandemic changes your life so abruptly.

 Then Isaiah says a hard truth, which I see worked out in my life more times than I care to remember.
 “If you are not firm in faith, you will not be firm at all.”